Research - Silver Ring

 teens.
 We're not going to be able to tell people what they

-do, we simply want to help those who want to change," she
+do, we simply want to help those who want to change,"

 said.